boppetson/personal-website/content/pages/about.md

 ---
 ## *The tiny*

-I love helping people and finding creative solutions to tough problems.
+I love helping people by finding creative solutions to tough problems.

 ## *The short*